ehsanTC/RealWorld-DesignPatterns/Strategy/ReadMe.md

 # Strategy Design Pattern

 This pattern make it easy to use a family of algorithms or execution paths.
-Each algorithm is concrete implementation of a interface which define the functionality of the algorithm.
+Each algorithm is concrete implementation of an interface which define the functionality of the algorithm.

 I use this pattern to split the searching algorithms of a graph.
 The context class is `GraphTraverse` and the strategy interface is `ISearchStrategy`